All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Inflammatory markers fluctuate: Rapid weight loss can temporarily increase bone-resorbing cytokines

 One important nuance: some research suggests that GLP-1 receptor activation may have direct bone-protective effects.
 GLP-1 receptors are present on osteoblasts (bone-building cells), and activating them may promote bone formation.
-However, this potential benefit appears to be outweighed by the bone-thinning effects of substantial weight loss in most patients.
+But this potential benefit appears to be outweighed by the bone-thinning effects of substantial weight loss in most patients.

 How Quickly Does Bone Loss Occur on Ozempic?